 Annapolis area residents can enjoy the beauty of the outdoors and the grace of nature at its many community parks and trails.
 With more than 30 parks and on more than 200 acres of park land, Annapolis is dedicated to the leisure interests of its residents.
 The parks and trails have a positive influence of the quality of life in Annapolis.
 To learn more about how you can become a friend of the Annapolis City parks, please review our Friends of Parks

-brochure.
-Please refer to the one page listing City of Annapolis Parks and Trails.
+Please refer to the one page listing of City Parks, Recreational Areas and Open Spaces.

 Learn about the Art in Public Places Commission